clqn/clqn.github.io/index.md

 # quine.xyz

-welcome to the internet home of colleen lenin quine (she/her), an unapologetically communist lesbian witch.
+welcome to the internet home of colleen lenin quine (she/her), an unapologetic communist lesbian witch.

 {% for post in site.posts %}